barriost/GSSdoc/README.md

 ssh username@juliet.mesonet.fr
 ```

-You should not be prompted for a password.
+You should not be prompted for a password for juliet (you might still be prompted for a password if your ssh key is password protected).
 If you are, try to specifcy the type of ssh key with

 ```
 ssh -i path/to/your/public/ssh_key username@juliet.mesonet.fr